dound/JCustomUploader/README.markdown

     - HTTP (multipart/form-data encoded)
     - SmugMug API (with OAuth or SmugMug sessions)
     - Test (uploads nowhere - useful for testing)
+  * __Custom Hooks__: You can register for callbacks which allow you to pre-process files before uploading them or do some extra processing on the server's response to each upload.
+    - A pre-processor for images which resizes them before uploading them is included.
+The example below demonstrates how to use this component.
   * __Parallel Uploads__: Multiple uploads can be sent in parallel - you just
     specify the maximum number to try at once and JCustomUploader does the rest.
   * __Java 1.5__: Only needs Java 1.5 (aka Java 5) or higher to run.